Getting around Barolo and Barbaresco – are you ready for an adventure?

 Where should I stay in the Langhe?

-I’m planning a post on lodging options, but for now let’s talk functionality.
 If you plan to primarily visit Langhe wineries we recommend staying in either Alba or one of the Barolo or Barbaresco villages.
 We find a lot of travelers who stay in Asti find it difficult to explore the Langhe because of the drive time.
+Read our full overview on geography and functionality with lodging recommendations.

 Staying in Barolo or Barbaresco: Plenty of lodging options are available in and around the villages.
 We recommend having a car for this as it can be difficult to get to these countryside villages without one.
 Most are quite small with limited amenities.
 If you are looking for some villages with a little more going on in terms of restaurants, wine bars, a pharmacy, etc., check out Neive in Barbaresco and La Morra in Barolo.
 Or, leave me a message for questions on specific locations.